Description of SUPER GUPPY

 A rapid evolution

 The Super Guppy became, over the years, more and more difficult to maintain.
 Its main defect was that it was necessary to open its nose manually and to dismantle electrical cables during loading.
 This was a long and laborious operation.
-The freight aircraft was also built on the basis of a much older plane and thus some spare parts are no longer produced today.
-It also had an old-fashioned cockpit with needle instruments.
+The freight aircraft was also built from the base of a much older plane and therefore some spare parts are no longer produced today.
+It also had an old-fashioned cockpit and compass system.

 In the 1970s, Aero Spacelines experienced financial difficulties and traded with Airbus.